WDI-SEA/interview-questions/readme.md

 Performance - How many files are in my HTML, if they are plugins - are they minified files?
 Is my JS file located at the bottom of the page?
 How large are my site images and have I compressed them?

-Maintainability -Is my CSS or SASS dry.
+Maintainability -Is my CSS or SASS as dry as possible?
 Is it easy to read and well documented with comments?
 Is my code reusable?

 * Talk about your preferred development environment.